12-14-2008, 02:48 AM

 Additionally, by changing the paper morning and evening, you can easily use the bottom of the cage as a foraging area for your budgies and encourage them to use the entire cage rather than just the top-most portions.

-Other options for liners are white kitchen paper towels, white butcher paper and commercially purchased cage liners.
+Options for liners are newpaper, packing paper (newsprint) white kitchen paper towels, white butcher paper and commercially purchased cage liners.

-Having recently moved, I've discovered that for the Prevue Hendryx F040 and F050 cages packing paper is excellent to use as cage liners.
+I've discovered that for the Prevue Hendryx F040 and F050 cages packing paper (also called newsprint) is excellent to use as cage liners.
 I've changed completely from using newspaper to using only packing paper in my cages now.
 I purchase it in a 50 lb package and it lasts for months even when changing the paper in four large cages twice daily!